One Tip to Save Your College Applications After You Submit

 their chances of acceptance.
 Rather, students who are patient, and resist the urge to contact the admissions office, have a much greater chance of getting accepted.

 Colleges appreciate a student’s patience and respect for their time—characteristics of professionalism and maturity sought after by many top colleges.
 In an article for the Huffington Post, “Stop!
-What NOT to Do After You Apply to College”, we explain to students and families what goes on in a college admissions office after you click submit and how to increase your chances of getting accepted while waiting for decisions.
+What NOT to Do After You Apply to College”, I explain to students and families what goes on in a college admissions office after you click submit and how to increase your chances of getting accepted while waiting for decisions.

 Students spend months working on their college applications, and the wait and down-time after submission can be daunting.
 Therefore, after submitting their college applications, students contact admissions offices for various reasons, such as to provide additional information, further display one’s interest in the college, and check the status of their application.
 Students and families often believe that such actions will increase their chances of acceptance, as the colleges will become more familiar with their name and spend more time on their application.
 This is false!